In September 2012, Lady Elish took up her appointment as the Principal of St Hugh’s College.

 In February 2013 she was appointed to investigate and report on the cremation of babies at Mortonhall Crematorium in Edinburgh.
 The Mortonhall Crematorium Report was published in April 2014.

-In September 2013 she became Chancellor of the University of the West of Scotland.
+Between September 2013 and September 2021 she was Chancellor of the University of the West of Scotland.

-In June 2014 the Metropolitan Police Service and Crown Prosecution Service announced that Dame Elish had been asked to conduct an independent review into how these agencies investigate and prosecute allegations of rape.
+In 2014, she completed a major review into the Investigation and Prosecution of Rape in London by the Metropolitan Police Service and the Crown Prosecution Service.
 The Independent Review into the Investigation and Prosecution of Rape in London was launched in June 2015.

 - University of Strathclyde – Alumna of the Year (2002)